 That’s when you know, your compost is ready!

-You can sieve the bigger parts that haven’t degraded yet and again add them in the same container.
+You can sieve the bigger parts that haven’t degraded yet and again add them to the same container.

 Rest finer particles can be used as your ‘Golden soil’ for the plants!